About the Utah Recreation Therapy Association

 What is Recreational Therapy?

 Recreational therapy is a person-centered process that uses recreation and psychoeducational activities as intervention tools to improve the physical, cognitive, social, behavioral, emotional, or spiritual well-being of a person with an illness or a disability.
 Recreational therapy is outcome first based.
 We do this by following the APIED Process.
-(Cited from “Recreation Therapy Practice Act”)
+(Cited from The Utah “Recreation Therapy Practice Act”)

 How are Recreational Therapies Different From Other Therapies?